martinkirch/CouchWriter/README.md

 ## Installation

 CouchWriter is a [couchapp](http://github.com/couchapp/couchapp).
-Grab yourself a [CouchDB](http://couchdb.apache.org/) instance and push this app into it
+Grab yourself a [CouchDB](http://couchdb.apache.org/) instance and push this app into it !

-* * *
+#### Author & License

 Copyright <span>&copy;</span> 2011 Martin Kirchgessner.
 CouchWriter is licensed under a [Creative Commons Attribution 3.0 Unported License.](http://creativecommons.org/licenses/by/3.0/)